Orientation

 The beauty of the Penn State system of Commonwealth Campuses is choice.
-Students have opportunities to explore and determine which campus and major best meet their needs.
-Students may choose to remain at their starting campus, or they may decide to complete their degree at another Penn State campus.
-Factors that impact this decision may include academic considerations such as program availability, the size of the campus, the campus location, opportunities for involvement, and housing options.
-Working with academic advisers, faculty, and staff, students can create a transition plan that works seamlessly.
+Each campus offers four-year programs.
+Students may also choose to participate in the 2+2 plan, where they would spend the first two years at one campus and then transition to another Penn State campus to complete the remaining two years.
+Students have opportunities to explore and determine which campus and major best meets their needs.
+Students may choose to remain at their starting campus or complete their degree at another Penn State campus, including University Park.
+Factors that impact this decision may include the size of the campus, location, academic programs available, involvement opportunities, and housing options.
+Working with academic advisers, faculty, staff, and families, students can create a plan that works seamlessly.

 The Penn State Degree